Is RFID Still Useful to the Supply Chain?

 When RFID is implemented into warehousing and storage systems, it usually results in a major improvement in product picking.

 According to Cybra.com, manufacturers and distributors who implemented RFID saw an 80 percent improvement in shipping and picking accuracy.

 This type of improvement saves companies a good amount of money as a result of fewer shipping and packing errors.

 According to Bill Hardgrave, Dean of Auburn University’s Harbert College of Business and founder of the RFID Lab:

 RFID increases inventory accuracy, from an average of 65 percent to more than 95 percent.
 And high inventory accuracy can lead to increased sales—but only if retailers use the data to improve their operations and processes.
 This is an important distinction and its key to the success of any RFID deployment.

-As supply chains are evolving, RFID is continuing to make waves by helping solve some common supply chain issues while improving efficiency at the same time.
+As supply chains evolve, RFID is continuing to make waves by helping solve some common supply chain issues.
+Simultaneously, it improves efficiency at the same time.

 RFID is improving visibility while generating more useful information, it is providing real-time inventory tracking and is more accurate throughout multiple supply chain processes.

 RFID tagging also helps companies with inventory control.
 They are able to achieve this by keeping track of any moving products that are not authorized to do so.